Innocent man jailed for 17 years

-People who were put in jail for crimes they didn’t do, a long time ago, are facing another problem.
+People jailed long ago for crimes they didn’t commit now face another problem.
 The government won’t give them back the money it took from their compensation.
 This money was for “bed and board” while they were in jail.
-The rule is unfair, but it has been changed for new cases.
+The rule is unfair, but officials have changed it for new cases.

-Imagine being locked up for many years for something you didn’t do.
-Then, after you’re proven innocent, the government says you owe them money for the time you were in jail!
+Imagine spending many years in jail for something you didn’t do.
+Then, after proving your innocence, the government tells you to pay for the time you were imprisoned!
 This is happening to people like Andrew Malkinson.
 He was in jail for 17 years for a crime he didn’t commit.
 Now he has to pay £100,000!

 Paying for Prison When You’re Innocent?

 There was a rule in the UK.
-If you were wrongly convicted of a crime and got compensation, the government could take some of it back.
+If a court wrongly convicts you of a crime and awards you compensation, the government might take some of it back.
 They called it paying for “bed and board” — like you were renting a room in jail!
 It meant that people like Andrew Malkinson, locked up for 17 years for a crime he didn’t commit, had their compensation cut.
-Imagine being punished twice for something you never did.
+Imagine the system punishing you twice for something you never did.

 Thankfully, last year the UK government decided to get rid of this unfair rule for new cases.
 But guess what?
 They’re not giving the money back to people who already had it taken from them.
 This means folks like Paul Blackburn, who spent 25 years in jail for a crime he didn’t do, are stuck with a huge bill.